COOLPKU/SememeLRM/README.md

 ## 🌟 Key Contributions
 - We propose an automated STC pipeline, aiming to tackle the challenges of adopting structured sememe knowledge in annotation-scarce scenarios;
 - We propose the SememeLRM method to fully leverage structured sememe knowledge for enhancing LRC and LE, achieving a notable 1.6% improvement on average across benchmarks;
-- We present a potentially generalizable framework to leverage complete sememe trees in downstream tasks, helping to unlock the value of such intralexical knowledge in more NLP applications.
+- We present a potentially generalizable framework to leverage complete sememe trees in downstream tasks, helping to unlock the value of such intralexical knowledge in more NLP applications.

 ## 📊 Data